Dordogne weather and climate

 - summers are warm-hot (25-35 degrees) with occasional storms and showers, although colder spells can also arrive and last a day or two.
 Early morning can still be quite mild.

-- spring and autumn in the Dordogne are similar but milder (22-28 degrees) and with a greater chance of rain - especially in late spring, periods of heavy rain can arrive quite frequently
+- spring and autumn in the Dordogne are similar but milder (22-28 degrees) and with a greater chance of rain - especially in early spring, periods of heavy rain can arrive quite frequently

 - winters, although usually mild in south-west France, tend to have occasional short periods of cold weather (down to -10 degrees sometimes) and more frequent rain (especially in late winter and early spring).